Introduction to Lessor

 The lessor is expected to perform the following functions:

-- The lessor is required to give the possession of the underlying asset to the lessee for its use by the lessee in the conditions and circumstances agreed between the parties.
+- It is required to give possession of the underlying asset to the lessee for its use by the lessee in the conditions and circumstances agreed between the parties.

-- The lessor shall ensure that the lessee continues to enjoy the possession of the asset during the lease term as long as payments are being made for the same.
+- It shall ensure that the lessee continues to enjoy the possession of the asset during the lease term as long as payments are being made for the same.
 There shall not be any disruption in the enjoyment of the lease rights during the lease term.

-- If there is any defect in the underlying asset then the lessor shall disclose the same before entering into the lease arrangement.
+- If there is any defect in the underlying asset then it shall disclose the same before entering into the lease arrangement.
 There can be two types of defects namely latent defects and apparent defects.
 Latent defects are those that can’t be discovered through regular inspection.
-On the other hand, apparent defects are those that can be easily found out by regular inspection.
+On the other hand, apparent defects are those that can be easily found by regular inspection.

 - The expenses that are incurred by the lessee on the preservation of the leased asset shall be reimbursed by the lessor.
 However, the regular maintenance and operating expenses are to be met by the lessee.